ProfessorManhattan/ansible-androidstudio/README.md

 ```

 Alternatively, you can simply run `bash .config/scripts/start.sh` if you are new to Ansible and do not mind the development requirements also being installed.

+### Python Dependencies

+Although the only tool necessary to run this play on a standard machine is Ansible (a Python package), we include several other Python dependencies that are required for specialized use cases and development.
+The table below details these packages:

+python_role_dependencies

 ### Galaxy Roles